DS-100/textbook/content/preface.md

 permission.
 Incorporating a significant amount of example code from this book into your product’s documentation does require permission.

-We appreciate, but generally do not require, attribution.
+We appreciate attribution.
 An attribution usually includes the title, author, publisher, and ISBN.
 For example: "Learning Data Science by Sam Lau, Deborah Nolan, and Joey Gonzalez (O'Reilly).
 Copyright 2023 Sam Lau, Deborah Nolan, and Joey Gonzalez, 978-0-596-xxxx-x."